anxiety–Tung-Lam–pixabay_1048

 ‘While everyone experiences anxiety occasionally, it becomes a disorder when the problem occurs regularly and begins to interfere with your life, your work, and your relationships.’

 Your muscles are now flooded with energy, so they’re tensed and ready for whatever is coming.
 However, the blood that normally supplies your stomach is now redirected to your muscles, which means that you feel as if your stomach is churning.
-And the reduced flow of blood to your brain leaves you feeling light-headed and dizzy.
+And the reduced flow of blood to your brain can leave you feeling light-headed and dizzy.
 By the time the “threat” has passed, chances are you’re hot, sweaty, exhausted, and trembling.

 Anxiety and performance

-Scientists have long studied the relationship between anxiety and performance, and the results are mixed.
-Studies have shown the effects of anxiety on musical performance and found no difference in the quality of the performance of high-anxiety individuals, compared with those who experienced less anxiety.
-Another study that looked at how anxiety affected the performance of swimmers, found that some types of anxiety enhanced performance, while other types diminished it.
+For example, studies of musical performance have found no consistent difference in the quality of the performance of high-anxiety individuals compared with those who experience less anxiety.
+Another study that looked at how anxiety affected the performance of swimmers found that some types or levels of anxiety enhanced performance, while others diminished it.

-Types of anxiety
+Types of anxiety and related conditions

 • Generalized Anxiety Disorder